 We know one person whose van broke down and had to be towed to a mechanic.
 She had to camp in their lot for two nights until the van was drivable again.

 EI vans on film

-In the film Homesick a woman fixes up a van for her journey to find a place to live that does not make her sick.
+In the film Homesick a woman with MCS fixes up a van for her journey to find a place to live that does not make her sick.
 It is well worth watching.

 For more information about vehicle EMF and detoxing a vehicle, go to www.eiwellspring.org/vehicle.html.

 For more articles about temporary and emergency housing for the environmentally ill, go to www.eiwellspring.org/temporaryhousing.html.